 The Grey Company: https://greycompanypodcast.com/

-The new kid on the podcast blog, Card Talk shifts the narrative to discuss individual player cards and their place in the card pool.
+Card Talk shifts the narrative to discuss individual player cards and their place in the card pool.
 This podcast is significantly shorter than the previous two, which makes for perfect bite-size episodes for you to listen to.
+The episodes can both be listened to in podcast form, or seen as regular videos.
+Links for both are above.
+If you want to see my episode, you can skip right to this link.

 For players who prefer to read all about the game, there is a multitude of blogs out there that focus on different aspects of the game.
 Whether it is in-depth analysis, deck building tips, narrative playthroughs or all of the above, you will find enough reading material about the game in the following resources.